 It’s the end of the Nixonian Order.
 Kissinger was the Architect- of the petrodollar, the Sino-Soviet split, and the mentor of the CFR’s lead man in the WEF, Klaus Schwab.
 Now the banners are eyeing new Houses.

+Here’s a prediction.
 Several generations of extreme affluence have made us soft versus our ancestral robustness that was acquired over tens of thousands of years via a gauntlet of real hardship in the natural world.
 Normie is firmly planted and sitting on his hands on his couch with his latte because he knows he cannot survive in a world in which real hardship exists.
 What is happening in Ukraine right now is a microcosm of that reality.
-A snarky internet meme cannot stop an artillery shell from blowing you to pieces, and taking a selfie at the moment of destruction is not an effective survival strategy.
-Nature intends for you to be removed from the gene pool.
+A snarky internet meme cannot stop an artillery shell from blowing you to pieces, and taking a selfie at the moment of destruction… Read more »

 Cartel is way ahead of you there, friend.
 They figured that one out a while ago.